lsst-sqre/sqr-086/index.md

 ### Structure of the entity collections API

-A client may need bulk access to links to a collection of entities, without needing to make a large number of HTTP requests.
+A client may need bulk access to links for a collection of entities without needing to make a large number of HTTP requests.
 For example, a client may need all columns in a table, or all tables in a data release.
 For these cases, the collections APIs can provide an array of entities and their links: